-This Spicy Garlic Edamame Appetizer is made in less than ten minutes and is packed with flavor, one of the best edamame recipes out there!
+This Spicy Garlic Edamame Recipe, an Appetizer that is made in less than ten minutes and is packed with flavor, is one of the best edamame recipes out there!
 It has no oils and is super healthy.
 Make it spicy, simply adding chili flakes to the mix.

 This spicy garlic edamame recipe is a favorite, not only because everyone loves it but because it’s put together in 5 to 10 minutes.
 Also, it is one of those Asian recipes, that is absolutely delicious and also one of the best healthy recipes.

 It is really that simple!
 Also, it caters to most of the people’s diets restrictions ranging from vegan, no-oil, Whole Foods Plant Based to low calorie and clean eating.

 We are going to show you How to make Garlic Edamame...
 They are also fun to eat, and kids love them!